-Being injured at work is a stressful situation, and it’s made even worse by the uncertainty that comes with it.
-A lot of people wonder whether they’ll be able to work while on workers’ compensation or at least be offered light duty after a work-related injury.
+A lot of people wonder whether they’ll be able to work during a workers’ compensation claim or at least be offered light duty after a work-related injury.

 Can I work while I’m on workers’ compensation?